ptrxt/sigme/README.md

   <img src="/doc/signal2.png">
 </p>

-The size and format of the signal payload is not known by the framework, so during signal creation, signal_new() will make a callout to a create() function supplied by the application for that signal type.
-In this, the application should allocate and populate a memory block for the payload.
+The size and format of the signal payload is not known by the framework, so during signal creation, signal_new() will make a callout to a *create()* function supplied by the application.
+In this function, the client code should allocate and populate a memory block for the payload.
 Since each SignalType payload may be different from the others, there must be one *create* function for each SignalType.
 This is handled by registration of a SignalTypeDetails structure for each SignalType.

 ### Signal registration